 The magazine has been relaunched several times with an updated look and more contemporary content.
 Its current name is DANES.
-Published six times per year, it contains information and interesting reading relevant for Danes living outside Denmark.
+Published four times per year, it contains information and interesting reading relevant for Danes living outside Denmark.

 Annual Member Meeting at Kronborg Castle